 The very basic health tips we sometimes forget

 Below are very simple tips, but things we often mean to do and simply don’t!
 There are ways in which you can incorporate them into your life quickly and easily, without forgetting about it in the future.

 We’re all usually guilty of not getting enough of one or more of these things at some point in our lives.
 Check out the tips below to easily ensure you stop forgetting and make these things a habit!

 We all know we should drink a lot of water each day, but how many of us really drink the right amount?
 Dehydration can cause so many complaints such as headaches and urine infections, so it’s vital to drink enough.

-Of course, drinking plenty more water helps you avoid uti tablets, and a lot of pain, but not only that.
 Drinking plenty of water and staying hydrated means you can work at your peak performance levels.
 Studies have shown that your brain needs to be hydrated for it to work well.
 So drink up to stay motivated and focussed too.
 Being tired and sleepy can also be a sign of dehydration!

 If you’re not good at remembering to drink enough water then find a way to remember!
 Making sure that you have a timer or even a highly technical water bottle that will remind you when you need to drink next, is going to help you stay on track.

 You can become dehydrated without even thinking about it, and do damage to yourself, so making sure that you are drinking enough fluids is essential, whether you do exercise or not.

 Exercise is essential for your cardiovascular health, and your overall fitness and well-being.
 There is a large number of endorphins released when you are exercising, which improves our mood drastically.